ZECxR3ap3r/T6ZM-Trials-System/README.md

 - Step 1 Compile the file main.gsc with a GSC Compiler / or use the Already Compiled file (compiled.gsc)
 - Step 2 Move the Compiled file in your Directory %localappdata%\Plutonium\storage\t6\scripts\zm\
   **Create any folders if they dont Exist**
-- Step 3 Start the Game or Server and have Fun!
+- Step 3 Start the Game or Server.
 - if you Still need Help [Install Guide](https://forum.plutonium.pw/topic/6966/how-to-use-a-mod-menu-without-injecting-loading-gsc-scripts-client-sided)

 ## 🗺️ Supported Maps